housework-robot/main/S02_mount_lerobot_brain/S02E04_train_lerobot_brain.md

 The subject of the next article will be how to perform a robot head transplant.

-Epecifically, we will mount the LeRobot robot brain to the simulated body of the Stanford aloha robot via the LeRobot robot brainstem.
+Specifically, we will mount the LeRobot robot brain to the simulated body of the Stanford aloha robot via the LeRobot robot brainstem.

 In the later articles, we will mount the LeRobot robot brain and brainstem to the real hardware body of the Stanford aloha robot.